 create |

-Now you can see three virtual machine has been created.
+Now you can see three virtual machines have been created.

 Install IIS on VMs